Planning your trip to Peru

 planning your trip Peru

 What do you need to prepare for, when you pack your stuff?
 Quite simple: for everything.
 We advise you to take a lot of layers with you: t-shirts, shorts, trousers, shirts with long sleeves, fleece sweaters and a watertight, windproof jacket.
-The weather circumstances in Peru and Bolivia can vary a lot from place to place and in the Andes even from hour to hour.
-So we advice you to bring ‘layers of clothes’ and to expect both intense sun shine and (sometimes) bitter cold nights, and – in the rainy season – rain.
+The weather circumstances in Peru can vary a lot from place to place and in the Andes even from hour to hour.
+So we advice you to bring ‘layers of clothes’ and to expect both intense sunshine and (sometimes) cold nights, and – in the rainy season – rain.

 Medicines & others